Planning to learn more about your customers’ experiences? Wondering what customer satisfaction survey tool to use?

 Refiner – full disclaimer: this is our tool – is the complete customer satisfaction survey platform for SaaS.
 With Refiner, you can run NPS and CSAT surveys, star ratings, use skip logic, and conduct a ton of other research that will help you improve customer service and satisfaction.

-Keep on reading to discover how Refiner stacks up against the other tools we describe here.
+(NOTE: Later in this guide we will show you how Refiner stacks up against the other tools we describe here.)

 The company offers a basic toolset for running NPS survey, and the ability to look and feel of the survey.